ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A chance of showers and thunderstorms.
+         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms.
 Mostly cloudy.
 High near 66, with temperatures falling to around 64 in the afternoon.
-         North northwest wind around 6 mph.
-Chance of precipitation is 50%.<br></div>
+         North northwest wind around 5 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 10pm, then a chance of showers and thunderstorms between 10pm and 11pm, then
+         <h3>Tonight</h3>A slight chance of rain showers between midnight and 1am, then a slight chance of showers and thunderstorms between 1am and
-         a slight chance of showers and thunderstorms between 11pm and 3am, then a chance of showers and thunderstorms.
+         3am, then a chance of showers and thunderstorms.
 Mostly cloudy, with a low around 53.
-Northwest wind 2 to 6 mph.
-Chance of precipitation is 40%.<br></div>
+Northwest wind around 5 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">